 Founded by William Penn in 1684, Newtown remains one of Bucks County’s must-see historic areas.
-Its famous State Street, which is home to unique destinations and eateries, such as the Zebra Stripped Whale, Isaac Newtown’s and the Black Horse Tavern, balances the borough’s history with contemporary experiences.
+Its famous State Street, which is home to unique destinations and eateries, such as the Zebra Stripped Whale, Isaac Newtown’s and Thyme, balances the borough’s history with contemporary experiences.

 Incorporated in 1895, Yardley Borough was once the home of several stops along the Underground Railroad, such as at the Continental Hotel.
 That location is now known as the Continental Tavern, which is one of the many dining locations to eat at along the area’s Main Street.
 Other great options to try are Vault Brewing Company and Trattoria Rose Bianca.